 If you’re headed to college, you’re going to need the right laptop — one that’s going to be able to keep up with you all day long, and for four years straight.
 These days, picking out a laptop is no small feat: You’ll need to make several crucial decisions that you can’t really take back, like screen size, amount of RAM, and even operating system.

-Whether you’re a Computer Science major who needs a rugged laptop for late-night coding marathons, or a English major who just needs something to write papers with, we’ve got you covered.
-Here’s everything you need to know to find the right laptop for keeping yourself on the Honor Roll.
+Whether you’re a Computer Science major who needs a rugged laptop for late-night coding marathons, or an English major who just needs something to write papers with, we’ve got you covered.

 It’s important to focus on the technical specifications of your new laptop.
 The right choice can help you “future-proof” your investment as much as possible so it lasts as long as possible.
 Here are the vitals that matter most.